Marcus Lopez

 Marcus Phillip Joseph Lopez (born 9 February 1992 in Barrigada, Guam) is a Guamanian international footballer who plays for the Guam national team.

 Career

 Lopez attended high school at St. John's School and later transferred to Harvest Christian Academy in Barrigada, Guam.
 He played from 2010 to 2011 for the Lasell College Lasers men's soccer team.
 In September 2011 he joined the Guam Men's Soccer League club Guam Shipyard.

 In March 2013, Lopez joined Pachanga Diliman of the Filipino United Football League.
 In 2016, he joined the I-League side Minerva Punjab FC, where he scored 2 goals in 4 games.

 International

-He made his first appearance for the Guam national football team in 2012.
+Lopez made his first appearance for the Guam national football team in 2012.

+He scored his first international goal on 22 July 2012 against Macau during the 2013 EAFF East Asian Cup qualification at the Leo Palace Resort, Yona.

 International goals

 Scores and results list the Guam's goal tally first.